rohany/StandardML-GPU/docs/index.md

 can be done with 'apt-get install mlton'.

 # Goals and Deliverables
+We plan to deliver an interface for running kernels on the GPU from a Standard ML interface, along with being able to provide abstractions from memory transfer and management to the user.
+Additionally, we also plan to deliver a even higher level abstraction of GPU primitives in the form of a thrust style sequence library where users can express thier algorithms in terms of high level primitives, and our implementation will allow for fast execution.
+Lastly, we plan to optimize this implementation to allow fusing of operations to avoid the large amount of data copying that functional programs incur, and allow for users to pass around arbitary higher order functions for use in thier sequence operations.

+If all goes well, we hope to implement some kind of polymorphism in this interface to allow for a more functional style.
+Additionally we would like to implement scripts to automate some of the interface process, and a small transpiler for simple SML functions.

+At the parallelism competition, we would like to show comparisons of use between normal SML code, and SML code that can be run on the GPU, and speedup comparisons between the two.

 # Platform Choice
 Since functional programs naturally express a very data-parallel method of computation, a GPU is a natural platform to